icastillejogomez/react-native-airbnb/README.md

 ### Setting up the challenge

-- [ ] Ensure NPM as package manager
+- [x] Ensure NPM as package manager
+- [x] Upgrade React Native to the latest version
+- [x] Check app runs and test are passing
 - [ ] Install Expo framework and run the app
 - [ ] Prepare basic Pipeline to ensure code quality
 - [ ] Check GraphQL API works as expected